 Gross average income in 2019 for female and male.

-Gross median income in 2017 for full-time employees including incentive payments.
-Median income divides the income distribution into two equal groups, half having income above that amount, and half having income below that amount.
+Worcestershire median salary comparisonA median salary is ranging between 25.3k in Malvern Hills and 29.6k in Worcester.
+UK median salary is 30.4k in 2019.
+Gross median salary in 2019 for full-time employees including incentive payments.
+Median income divides the income distribution into two equal groups, upper half having income above that amount, and lower half having income below that amount.

 Worcestershire net household income map